Minor Injury Management

 What you learn

 On completion of the module the student will be able to assess patients with a variety of presenting complaints and will be competent to undertake assessment and treatment of patients with minor injury conditions including; joint examinations, neck, shoulder, elbow, wrist and hand, back and hip examination, knee, lower leg and ankle/foot.
-Practical skills including suturing, digital nerve blocks and application of casts and Xray interpretation are included.
+Practical skills including suturing, digital nerve blocks and Xray interpretation are included.

 This module can be linked to the MSc Advancing Clinical Practice award.